thomasantony/CarND-P04-Advanced-Lane-Lines/README.md

 ## Pipeline (single images)

-### Description of Pipeline
-#### 1. Example of Distortion corrected image
+### 1. Example of Distortion corrected image

 ![Example of Distortion corrected image][image1]

-#### 2. Thresholding
+### 2. Thresholding

 Initially a number of combinations of color and gradient thresholds were attempted.
 It was found that none of these were very robust to changing conditions in lighting and contrast.
-After reviewing some literature on the subject, it was found that using a second derivative operation (a Laplacian) might be more suited to this purpose.
-By using a Laplacian operation on the image followed by thresholding it to highlight only the negative values (denoting a dark-bright-dark edge) it was possible to reject many of the false positives [ [Ref](http://www.eng.utah.edu/~hamburge/Road_Marking_Features_and_Processing_Steps.pdf) ].
+After reviewing some literature on the subject, it was found that using a second derivative operation (Laplacian) might be more suited to this purpose[1].
+By using a Laplacian filter (using `cv2.Laplacian`) on the image followed by thresholding it to highlight only the negative values (denoting a dark-bright-dark edge) it was possible to reject many of the false positives [ [Ref](http://www.eng.utah.edu/~hamburge/Road_Marking_Features_and_Processing_Steps.pdf) ].
 The Laplacian resulted in better results than using combinations of Sobel gradients.

 The thresholding operations used to detect edges in the images can be found in lines 149-170 of `project_04.py` in the function called `find_edges`.
 The thresholded binary mask obtained from the Laplacian is named `mask_one` in the code.
 The thresholding is first performed on the S-channel of the image in HLS colorspace.
 If too few pixels were detected by this method (less than 1% of total number of pixels), then the Laplacian thresholding is attempted on the grayscale image.